-Recently, Dan Greenstein, director of the Gates Foundation ‘s Postsecondary Success Strategy, released the Foundation’s top advocacy priorities for 2017.
+Recently Dan Greenstein, director of the Gates Foundation ‘s Postsecondary Division, released the Foundation’s top advocacy priorities for 2017.
 Chief among them was to “push Congress” to overturn the prohibition against the federal collection of personal data of all students, called the federal student-unit record system.
+More on this here.
 The ban on the federal government collecting the personal data on all students has existed since the Higher Education Opportunity Act of 2008, in 20 U.S.C. sec.
 1001.

 The Commission on Evidence-Based Policymaking (CEP) was established by Congress last year.
 One of the goals of this Commission is to consider “whether a Federal clearinghouse should be created for government survey and administrative data.”
 The Commission held hearings in DC on October 21, 2016.
 At the hearing, several Gates-funded groups testified, including New America, Data Quality Campaign, Education Trust and Young Invincibles.